ceph/ceph/doc/dev/placement-group.rst

   the PG are scanned and synchronized, instead of inferring what needs to be transferred from the PG logs of recent operations

+*backfill-wait*
+  the PG is waiting in line to start backfill

 *incomplete*
   a pg is missing a necessary period of history from its log.
 If you see this state, report a bug, and try to start any